Vintharas/ngstockholm-angular2-workshop/README.md

-# ngStockholm Workshop Starter!
+# ngStockholm Workshop!

 Hi!
 Welcome to ngStockholm!

-We want you to get started writing Angular 2 right away and that's why we have prepared this application starter for you!
+This repo contains our whole sample application.

 ## Requirements

-In order use this application starter and start learning you some Angular 2 and TypeScript you'll need to install [node and npm](https://nodejs.org/en/download/) (npm is installed automatically when you install node).
+In order use run this code examples you'll need to install [node and npm](https://nodejs.org/en/download/) (npm is installed automatically when you install node).

-Both *node* and *npm* will help you setup a nice development environment in which to start kicking butt with Angular 2.

-## Get Started with Angular 2

-Once you've installed node, you can start learning Angular 2 following these steps:
+## How to run the examples

 1. Clone the repository
 2. Run `npm install` to install all necessary packages